endurantgames/pioneers/src/gear.md

 If you need anything else, you can spend 1 Kit before or during the mission to say you brought it with you.

+### Med Patch {#toc-gear-med-patch}

+Med patches are one-shot sources of Health that are in high demand but limited quantities among the Resistance.

+When they take their turn,
+a Survivor can use one on themselves or on another Survivor -- this doesn't use up their opportunity to attack during a turn, although they can only use one Med Patch each turn.

+A Med Patch heals 1 Health and then is used up.
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::